dreamelax/StonyBrookCSE328Graphics/hw1/README.md

 # HW1

-Your Name (Please replace with your name.)
+Your Name Sibi Satheeshkumar

-Your SBU ID (Please replace with your 9-digit SBU ID.)
+Your SBU ID 115184701

-Your Email (Please replace with your email.)
+Your Email sibi.satheeshkumar@stonybrook.edu

 ## Overview